cisco-sso/git-migration/README.md

 ------

-After this, you can run `python migrate.py YOUR_PROJECT_NAME` to migrate the repositories over to the github account.
+After this, you can run `python migrate.py YOUR_PROJECT_KEY` to migrate the repositories over to the github account.
+The Project Key can be found in the *<u>BitBucket Dashboard > Projects</u>* Tab.

 Repositories with open Pull Requests are blocked from migrating as the PRs cannot be migrated.
 Close the PRs and then try again.